 - Taking out dividends means that the money cannot be used to invest in the company

 - Relying on dividends as income can be unstable as it can only be declared and issued where the company has sufficient available reserves

 - Dividends do not count as relevant UK earnings when it comes to tax relief on pension contributions (you cannot pay more than your income into your pension pot each year so if your salary is low and dividends are high, the amount you can put in is still only limited to the amount you receive in wages excluding dividends).

 Get help with taking out dividends

 Whether you need help declaring your dividends on a self-assessment tax return, advice as to how much to take out from your company or someone to help with writing up your dividend voucher correctly, we have various different services available to help you no matter the size of your limited company.
-Speak to us to discuss your needs – our first consultation is always free of charge.
+Speak to us to discuss your needs.

 Looking for some help?